Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 “Ah shi-!”
 The creature *popped* out of existence.

-Surprised that it worked, Ankar stared dumbfounded at the clothes in his closet.
+Shocked.
+Wholly surprised that it worked, Ankar stared dumbfounded at the clothes in his closet.

-A shadow fell across him!
+Then a shadow fell across him!

 Ankar looked toward his open bedroom door!